SapienzaNLP/zebra/README.md

 ## 🚀 Quick Start

 ZEBRA is a plug-and-play retrieval augmentation framework for **Commonsense Question Answering**. \
-It is composed of two pipeline stages: *knowledge generation* and *informed reasoning*. \
+It is composed of three pipeline stages: *example retrieval*, *knowledge generation* and *informed reasoning*.

-The knowledge generation step is responsible for:
-- given a question, retrieving relevant examples of question-knowledge pairs from a large collection
+- Example retrieval: given a question, we retrieve relevant examples of question-knowledge pairs from a large collection
-- prompting a LLM to generate useful explanations for the given input question by leveraging the relationships between the retrieved question-knowledge pairs.
+- Knowledge generation: we prompt an LLM to generate useful explanations for the given input question by leveraging the relationships in the retrieved question-knowledge pairs.

-The informed reasoning step is responsible for prompting a LLM for the question answering task by taking advantage of the previously generated explanations.
+- Informed reasoning: we prompt the same LLM for the question answering task by taking advantage of the previously generated explanations.

 Here is an example of how to use ZEBRA for question answering: